Lekensteyn/lglaf/protocol.md

 Note: `CTRL(RSET)` with no body is sent by the `Send_Command.exe` utility for the `LEAVE` command.

-### WRTE - Write
+### WRTE - Write File
+Writes to a file descriptor.

 Arguments:
- - arg1: ?
+ - arg1: file descriptor (must be open for writing!)
- - arg2: ?
+ - arg2: offset in **blocks** (multiple of 512 bytes).
+Request body: the data to be written.
+Can be of any size (including 1 or 513).

+Note: writing to a file descriptor which was opened for reading results in FAIL with code 0x82000002.
+This command is likely used for writing to partitions.

-### READ - Read
+### READ - Read File
+Reads from a file descriptor.

 Arguments:
- - arg1: ?
+ - arg1: file descriptor
- - arg2: ?
+ - arg2: offset in **blocks** (multiple of 512 bytes).
- - arg3: ?
+ - arg3: requested length in bytes.
-Response body: present.

-(Arguments probably encode read offset, length)
+Response body: data in file at given offset and requested length.

+Note: be sure not to read past the end of the file (512 * offset + length), this will hang the communication, requiring a reset (pull out battery)!

 ### ERSE - Erase
 Arguments: